AntoineSoetewey/statsandr/content/support.md

 ## Recommendations

-If you know someone who needs help for their statistical analyses, feel free to refer her to [easystat.be](https://easystat.be/) or to give her my [contact details](/contact/) so the person can reach out to me.
+If you know someone who needs a private lesson or needs help for their statistical analyses, feel free to refer her to:

+- [easystat.be](https://easystat.be/) if she is a student,
+- [datanalyze.be](https://datanalyze.be/) if she is a professional,
+- or to give her my [contact details](/contact/) so the person can reach out to me.

 **Thanks in advance for your support**, it is greatly appreciated and every contribution counts!